Gamecredits-Universe/code4gamecredits/app/views/home/faq.html.md

 What is Peer4commit?
 --------------------
-Peer4commit is a website where anyone can raise funds for any kind of project.
+Peer4commit is a website where people raise funds for any kind of project.

+Anyone can start collecting funds in a few clicks.
+You just have to explain what you're going to do with the funds and why people can trust you.

+People can easily donate to the projects they want to support by sending cryptocurrencies.
+The fundraiser can then distribute the funds to the people who make the project happen.

 How is it different than other crowdfunding sites?
 --------------------------------------------------